All India Confederation of SC/ST Organisations

-All India Confederation of SC/ST Organization, (also known as All India Parisangh) was formed in 1997 under the leadership of Udit Raj, who is the National Chairman of the confederation.
+All India Confederation of SC/ST Organization, (also known as All India Parisangh, a caste-based organisation) was formed in 1997 under the leadership of Udit Raj, who is the National Chairman of the confederation.
 Confederation organizes non-political rallies every year since 1997, to continue their demand from the government for reservation, ban on contract system, promotion among other things.

 Maha-Rallies

 The All India Confederation of SC/ST Organizations called for Maha-Rally (Grand Meeting) under the chairmanship of Dr. Udit Raj (Member of Parliament, Lok-Sabha), It was the 17th Maha-Rally held on 8 December 2014, at Ramlila Maidan, Ajmeri Gate in New Delhi.

 Agenda of Maha-Rally

 The main objective of maha-rally was to remind the government for the needs of reserved categories (mainly Dalits) of SC/ST.

 Major Demands of Confederation

-Demands for reservation in promotion, to readdress the grievances of SC/ST, passing of Bill to strengthen the SC/ST Prevention of Atrocities ACT 1989; Allocation of the budget under the special ban on contract system in safai karamchari work, to regularizing the safai karamcharie`s and their time-bound promotion, to have SC/ST organizations to be recognized by government departments, Right of equal education to Dalits.
+Demands for reservation in promotion, to readdress the grievances of SC/ST, passing of Bill to strengthen the SC/ST Prevention of Atrocities ACT 1989; Allocation of the budget under the special ban on contract system in safai karamchari work, to regularizing the safai karamcharie's and their time-bound promotion, to have SC/ST organizations to be recognized by government departments, Right of equal education to Dalits.